andrewacashner/wlscm32/README.md

 Version | Date     | Comment
 ------- | -------- |----------------------
+1.1     | 2018-12  | Error corrections, terminology changes, software updates
-1.0     | 2017-12  |Expanded bibliography and minor corrections
+1.0     | 2017-12  | Expanded bibliography and minor corrections
-0.1     | 2017-11  |Initial test release
+0.1     | 2017-11  | Initial test release

 ## Copyright and License for Published Edition

-All of the contents of this repository, including LaTeX and Lilypond source code as well as the resulting typeset publication in PDF format, are copyright © 2017 Andrew A. Cashner.
+All of the contents of this repository, including LaTeX and Lilypond source code as well as the resulting typeset publication in PDF format, are copyright © 2018 Andrew A. Cashner.

 The complete typeset edition is published by the Society for Seventeenth-Century Music as part of the